 - Once admitted, in order to continue in the PTA Program, a student must maintain an overall GPA of 2.0 and earn a minimum grade of “C” in each PTA program core lecture/laboratory course and “Satisfactory” in each clinical experience.
 Therefore, acceptance to the PTA program does not guarantee successful completion of the PTA program.

 - A student who withdraws or is dismissed from the program is not guaranteed readmission.
-(Details regarding the PTA program withdrawal policy may be obtained from the PTA program director.)
+(Details regarding the PTA program withdrawal policy may be obtained from the PTA program chair.)

 - Applicants not accepted into the program have the option of re-applying to the program.